marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 ## Shutdown
-I've never had to think quite so hard about how to (correctly) shutdown a program as I've had for a [Win32](https://learn.microsoft.com/en-us/windows/win32/) program.
+I've never had to work quite so hard to (correctly) shutdown a program as I've had to for a [Win32](https://learn.microsoft.com/en-us/windows/win32/) program.
 There are so many scenarios to consider!
 For example, shutting down...
    - Before any windows have been created
    - During the program's initialization (before the message loop has started)